YottaDB/YDBDoc/MultiLangProgGuide/pythonprogram.rst

 - If there is a next node, it returns the subscripts of that next node as a tuple of Python :code:`bytes` objects.
 - If there is no node following the specified node, a :code:`yottadb.YDBNodeEnd` exception will be raised.
+- In the event of an error in the underlying :ref:`ydb-node-next-s-st-fn` call, a :code:`YDBError` exception is raised reflecting the underlying YottaDB error code and message.

 +++++++++
 Key.set()